 How do I account for a payment that has bounced, been refunded or has been returned?

-This article explains how to reconcile erroneous bank statement transactions that may occur when a payment bounces, is refunded or is returned.
+This article explains how to reconcile bank statement transactions that occur when a payment bounces, is refunded or is returned.

 In this article:

-On most occasions where this happens, you will see a pair of matching entries, one credit, and one debit, rectifying the error.
+On most occasions where this happens, you will see a pair of matching entries, one paid out transaction, and one paid in transaction for the same amount, cancelling out the error.

 How to reconcile these transactions

-(1) You should record the outgoing payment as a 'Bank / Processing Fee', making sure to un-check the 'Remember this Transaction' box.
+1) You should record the first outgoing payment as a 'Bank / Processing Fee', making sure to un-check the 'Remember this Transaction' box.

 Combined, these two matched transactions will have £0 effect on the total for that expenditure category.